OmegaWeaponDev/OmegaVision/README.md

 ## **Installation**

-OmegaVision currently supports all the spigot versions from 1.13 upto 1.15.2
+OmegaVision currently supports all the spigot versions from 1.13 to 1.16.1

 Installing OmegaVision is a very simple task.
-All you are required to do is download the latest version and drop the OmegaVision-{version number}.jar into your servers plugins folder then restart the server.
+All you are required to do is to download the latest version and drop the OmegaVision-{version number}.jar into your servers plugins folder then restart the server.

 You will then get all the config.yml and messages.yml that you are able to customize all the messages and settings to meet all your servers needs.